 Before we moved to Grenada, I sold the trainer along with most of the things we owned.
 It definitely wasn’t something I wanted to use over here.
 But a few weeks ago, I was contacted by the guys at CycleTEK to see if I’d be cool with them sending me their newly released Momentum Indoor Cycling Trainer.
 Even with what I just said about my thoughts on trainers, I agreed to their offer….and I’ll explain why.

 There’s actually a couple reasons.
 First of all, there might be a few days where I’m not able to get out riding in the daylight.
 I don’t expect this to happen too often, but if it does…I’ll have a backup plan.
-The other big reason is so that we can use the trainer for spinning classes over at Mocha Spoke.
 There are plenty of people here in Grenada who want to ride a bike for exercise, but just aren’t ready to tackle the conditions found on our roads.
 This is going to be so perfect for that.

 Okay, so the idea of riding the CycleTEK (or any trainer) on a regular basis is not for me….but let me tell you what I think about the Momentum Indoor Trainer in case you’re in the market for one.
 I only really have the Road Machine to compare it to, so here’s my thoughts.

 I imagine most good quality trainers to be easy to set up, and the CycleTEK was about the same as what it was like to set up the Road Machine.
 I didn’t see anything major that stood out to make the Momentum unique, but they tell me they have the largest and heaviest flywheel on the market with it weighing in at 7 pounds and measuring 60mm.